ergest/sql_patterns/Book/chap7.md

     GROUP BY 1,2,3
 ```

 We can do some interesting things here.
-First notice all that bolierplate
+First notice all that bolierplate SQL with `SUM` and `CASE` Now this where dbt really shines.
+We can make a macro to hide